Composing with Modes: Lydian

 Practice helps you to understand a concept SO much more.
 So, practice putting different Lydian scales together using the different methods, then compose some melodies and harmonies of your own!

-There is a pdf down below that has all of the Lydian scales written in every key, then all with accidentals (these correspond to either constructing the Dorian scale starting on the fourth scale degree of a major key, or by simply using the whole and half step pattern).
+There is a pdf down below that has all of the Lydian scales written in every key, then all with accidentals (these correspond to either constructing the Lydian scale starting on the fourth scale degree of a major key, or by simply using the whole and half step pattern).

 Using it yourself will help you familiarize with its sound, and hopefully inspire you in your creativity!